wbowling/anti-xml/README.rst

 ==================================

-**Documentation and usage can be found at http://anti-xml.org**
+**Documentation and usage can be found at http://anti-xml.org** ** Outdated **

+This is a forked version of Anti-XML with improved namespace support.
+All credit goes to Daniel Spiewak for a great library, and Trygve Laugstøl for great work for namespace support.

+NOTE: the API may still change, but most things should now be backward compatible from the 0.5 release.

 Anti-XML is a proposed replacement for the ``scala.xml`` package in the Scala standard library.
 The standard package is outdated and